cardano-in-oceania/cardano-in-oceania.github.io/pages/who.md

   linkedin_display="Jo Allum"
 %}

+---

 ### Peter Bui
-Peter Bui is a developer and educator who bridges mainstream web technologies with Cardano.
+Peter is a developer and educator who bridges mainstream web technologies with Cardano.
 As founder of the agency Mesh With Us and creator of the CardanoPress WordPress plugin, he brings two decades of digital-tech experience to blockchain adoption.
 Within Cardano he runs the eco-friendly ADAOZ stake pool, is a meetup organiser and serves as a long-standing Cardano Ambassador, sharing clear, beginner-friendly insights through his popular Learn Cardano podcast and YouTube channel, which have clocked more than two million views.

 Beyond education, Peter builds infrastructure tools and champions decentralised governance.
 CardanoPress helps WordPress sites connect directly to Cardano wallets, lowering barriers for new users, while his weekly news digests and community round-tables keep delegators up to date on DeFi, infrastructure, and funding debates.
 In 2025 he expanded his impact by standing as a DRep, promising transparent voting on treasury and governance proposals and reinforcing his commitment to responsible, community-driven network growth.